Skip to main content

 • Visualization (right) shows the generated square with its name and a slider for size.

 • Sidebar (left) lists functions in this editor.
-The visualized one under GEOM2D is highlighted in grey.
+The visualized one under GEOM2D has its ▶️-icon green.

 3. Create 3D Model